 Do not remove the machines from the common base to align them.
 The base must be leveled on the foundation by using spirit levels or other leveling devices.
-When a metal base is used to align the height of the mater shaft and with the machine shaft and it must be motor shaft end with the machine shaft end, it must be leveled on the concrete base.
+When a metal base is used to align the height of the motor shaft end with the machine shaft end, it must be leveled on the concrete base.

 After the base has been leveled, the anchor bolts tightened and the couplings checked, then the metal base and the anchor bolts are cemented.